Learning Particle Dynamics Subject to Rigid Body Manipulations Using Graph Neural Networks: Introduction

-To address these challenges, we propose a unified GNN-based framework that simultaneously models complex fluid dynamics and handles intricate interactions of particles with dynamically moving rigid bodies.
+To address these challenges, we propose a unified GNN-based framework that models complex fluid dynamics with dynamically moving rigid bodies.
 Our architecture leverages a multi-graph representation where liquid particles and rigid bodies are represented as distinct node sets.
-Liquid interactions are captured using a distance-based neighborhood criterion, while collisions with rigid bodies are handled via a robust, surface-based collision detection mechanism.
+Liquid–liquid interactions are determined by spatial proximity (particles are connected if they lie within a fixed radius), while liquid–object interactions are determined by particle–surface proximity computed efficiently using the BVH algorithm.
 We train our model on ground truth simulations of generic \textit{pouring} and \textit{sliding} tasks, collectively covering a broad range of liquid-object interactions under dynamic control.
 Our results show: 1) improved performance both qualitatively and quantitatively over existing GNN-based particle simulators; 2) strong generalisation to unseen object geometries and scene configurations; and 3) successful zero-shot transfer to novel manipulation tasks such as \textit{stirring} and \textit{scooping}.
 Finally, we demonstrate the utility of our model by integrating it into a gradient-based optimization pipeline to solve a pouring task using a Model Predictive Control (MPC) controller.
 Taken together, these results demonstrate that our proposed model extends the capabilities of GNN-based simulators to include complex interactions of liquids with kinematic rigid bodies.